pranavgithub1/Ethereum-Analysis/README.md

 SELECT * FROM transactions ORDER BY address ASC,block_timestamp ASC,transaction_index ASC
 ```
-The SELECT statements grab all the desired rows, then use a BETWEEN command in order to single out the first 31 days of 2018, and also only takes values greater than 1 ETH.
+The `SELECT` statements grab all the desired rows, then use a `BETWEEN` command in order to single out the first 31 days of 2018, and also only takes values greater than 1 ETH.

-The second SELECT statement does the same thing.
+The second `SELECT` statement does the same thing.

-The two select statements combined with the union all duplicate each row since we know each row in the original dataset needs to appear twice in the new dataset.
+The two `SELECT` statements combined with the  `UNION ALL` duplicate each row since we know each row in the original dataset needs to appear twice in the new dataset.
 Notice that the first select statement labels the type as 0 (sell) and selects from_address and the second labels the type as 1 (buy) and select to_address.
 This makes sense because each row in the original dataset is a buy for the to_address wallet and a sell for the from_address wallet.

 Then we take all of this and order it by address, then order it chronologically using the block_timestamp and transaction index.